Dhuvaafaru: Redevelopment

 An agreement was signed between Maldivian government and the joint venture companies of Amin Construction of Maldives and Singapore's Liang Beng to develop Dhuvaafaru on 13 February 2006.
 The bidding process was marred by allegation of corruption and it took over a year to finalise the contractors.
-Corruption allegations were brought against Amin Constructions by another local company called Moreway Constructions with regards to the bidding process.
+Corruption allegations were brought against Amin Constructions by another local company called Moreway Constructions with regard to the bidding process.
 On 17 November 2005, the government revoked the contract of US$17.4 million awarded to the joint venture companies Arun Excello of India and Apollo Holdings of Maldives saying that the bidding documents were incomplete but the government failed to provide an explanation as to why the bid was accepted in the first place.

 Construction work in Dhuvaafaru started in April 2006 and the building of a new community was completed in over 2 years.
 While the construction was ongoing The IFRC provided Kandholhudhoo residents the opportunity of visiting Dhuvaafaru once a month and inspect the progress.
-The IFRC representatives continued consultation with the displaced people in various islands of Raa Atoll with regards to Dhuvaafaru project.
+The IFRC representatives continued consultation with the displaced people in various islands of Raa Atoll with regard to Dhuvaafaru project.
 On 31 August 2008 The IFRC handed over the pre-school, primary school, secondary school, auditorium and community administrative building to the government after work was completed.